-Humid-Air-Motors and Variable-Turbine-Geometry turbine add-ons.
-Both are turbo-charger add-ons.
+Humid-Air-Motors Variable-Turbineand Geometry turbine addons.
+Both are turbocharger add-ons.
 The former sprays an aqueous mist into the combustion engine alongside the fuel that purifies the emissions and maintains the engine.
 It is most effective with diesel engines, primarily those that run on bunker fuel (ship engines).
-The Variable-Turbine-Geometry turbine comes in the form of a turbocharger add-on.
-It works with self-adjusting turbines that channel the force of the exhaust in such a way that it recycles the exhaust, increasing the efficiency of engines and reducing emissions (nitrous oxide emissions are reduced by 80%).

-Another technology that will be used will increase the efficiency of trucks as it cuts down on their wind resistance.
+The Variable-Turbine-Geometry turbine comes of trucks as it cuts down on their wind resistance.
 Drag resistors are easily attachable for trucks and have a payback in saved costs of less than a month.